takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.01.10 <br>
+    ・ When using SquadList's theoretical value display, the current score is also displayed. <br>
+    ・ Fixed a problem in which the difference from the border was also displayed as a theoretical value in stages such as Survival when using the theoretical value display in SquadList. <br>
+    ・ There was a problem in PlayerList and SquadList where the initial sorting did not work properly, so we have made it so that sorting by the user is not reflected only during round loading. <br>
+    ・ In SquadList, we have adjusted the conditions of the program that determines the final decision to advance at the time of the race round. <br>
+    ・ Fixed a problem during the Squad survival round where teams outside the border area would have to be wiped out to be provisionally confirmed as qualify. <br>
+    ・ The default setting has been changed so that the SquadList score notation is now displayed in theoretical values. <br>

   ○ 4.01.00 <br>
     ・ A new setting item "SquadList Theoretical Score Display (Beta)" is now available.
 It displays the theoretical score of each team during a round in Race and Survival. <br>